jnimmo/hass-dmx/README.md

 Please use [light_profiles.csv](https://www.home-assistant.io/components/light/#default-turn-on-values) if you want to specify a default colour or brightness to be used when turning the light on in HA.
 - **default_rgb** (*Optional*): Default colour to give to Home Assistant for the light in the format [R,G,B]
 - **white_level** (*Optional*): Default white level for RGBW lights (0-255)
-- **transition** (*Optional*): Set a default fade time for transitions.
+- **transition** (*Optional*): Set a default fade time in seconds for transitions.
+Can be a decimal number.
 Transition times specified through the turn_on / turn_off service calls in Home Assistant will override this behaviour.

 To enable debug logging for this component: